Church of Saint Jerome the Royal: History

-King Philip II moved the Spanish court to Madrid in 1561, and had the retreat enlarged to become the Palacio del Buen Retiro.
+When King Philip II moved the Spanish court to Madrid in 1561, he had his retreat enlarged to become the Palacio del Buen Retiro.
 He established a royal bedroom against the presbytery, such that he could hear mass from his bedroom.
 The Palacio del Buen Retiro was largely destroyed in the Napoleonic French occupation of Madrid.
 In 1808 the monks were expelled from the monastery and French troops were quartered in the monastery, causing major damage to the building, and the church was almost left in ruins.

-Rehabilitations
+Restoration

-The first major restoration was performed during the reign of Isabel II of Spain, between 1848 and 1859, by the architect Narciso Pascual Colomer, in the Isabelline Gothic style, who added some new elements such as towers.
-The second restoration, 1879 to 1883, by Enrique María Repullés, created the building as a parish church.
+The first major restoration was carried out during the reign of Isabel II of Spain, between 1848 and 1859, by the architect Narciso Pascual Colomer, in the Isabelline Gothic style, who added some new elements, such as towers.
+The second restoration, 1879 to 1883, by Enrique María Repullés, transformed the building into its current role as a parish church.
 Only a few external features remain of its original structure.
 The exterior remodeling of the nineteenth century in a neo-Gothic style by Pontian Ponzano remains controversial.

-The stairway that faces the street, was constructed in 1906 on the occasion of the wedding of King Alfonso XIII to provide more impressive access to the church.
-For many decades, the Baroque cloister, designed by Fray Lorenzo de San Nicolás, remained in disrepair.
+The stairway that faces the street was constructed in 1906 on the occasion of the wedding of King Alfonso XIII to provide more impressive access to the church.
+For many decades, the Baroque cloister, designed by Lorenzo de San Nicolás, remained in disrepair.
 Finally, in 2007, an agreement between the church and the government led to the appropriation of the land for the cloister by the Prado Museum.
 The inner courtyard facade was dismantled, and then rebuilt as a cubic room, designed by Rafael Moneo in an expansion of the museum.
-The wing has been derisively labeled the Cubo de Moneo, (Moneo's Cube).
+The wing has been labeled the Cubo de Moneo, (Moneo's Cube).

 Interior

-The church contains sculptures by Benlliure, Juan Pascual de Mena’s 18th-century Cristo de la Buena Muerte, and paintings by Vincenzo Carducci and José Méndez, neo-Gothic lamps and stained-glass windows.
+The church contains sculptures by Mariano Benlliure Gill, Juan Pascual de Mena’s 18th-century Cristo de la Buena Muerte, and paintings by Vincenzo Carducci and José Méndez, neo-Gothic lamps and stained-glass windows.